The Asset Manager is an interface to search for, create, and edit all of your game’s Assets.

 Discount Price: The optional discount price of the Asset that overrides the price if set at a lower value.
 If a Discount Price is added, both prices (Price and Discount Price) are still returned to the game so that it is still possible to display the original Price.

-Universal: If true, this Asset is added to all player’s Inventories (see below for more information).
+Universal: If set to true, a field will be displayed where you can set a start and end date for when the Asset will be Universal.
+A Universal Asset is added to all player’s Inventories (see below for more information).

 Purchasable: If true, makes this Asset appear in your store, and available for purchase.

 Unique Instance: If true, the player can only possess one instance of this Asset.

 Universal Assets can be used to temporarily provide players with access to an Asset.
 While the Asset is set to Universal, it is available in all player’s inventories.
 When the Asset is no longer marked as Universal, it will be removed from the player’s Inventory unless the player has equipped the Asset previously.